mtmanning93/Reach_reports/README.md

 ----------
 The navbar is simple yet functional, it contains a large logo which makes the site identifiable immediately, the logo is clickable bringing the user to the 'home' page.
 The nav links are easily distinguishable.

-When an unregistered user is on the site the nav link options will simply be 'home', 'reports', 'login' and 'signup'.
-The singup is highlighted as that is what the site wants from an unregistered user.
+When an unregistered user is on the site the nav link options will simply be 'home', 'reports', 'login', and 'signup'.
+The signup is highlighted as that is what the site wants from an unregistered user.

 If a logged in, registered user is viewing the navbar they will see their username as a dropdown link.
 Once clicked the dropdown menu reveals links to 'account' and logout.
-In addition if the registered user is a 'staff' member they have access to an extra link 'Admin'.
-This extra link provides access to the django admin panel.
+In addition, if the registered user is a 'staff' member they have access to an extra link 'Admin'.
+This extra link provides access to the Django admin panel.

 <details>
 <summary>Unregistered User Navbar Screenshots</summary>